Top 10 Sustainable Computing experts to follow

 Dr. Suzanne Rivoire: Based at Sonoma State University, Dr. Rivoire’s work emphasizes energy efficiency in computing systems.
 She has explored sustainable practices in both hardware design and software optimization.

-Dr. Barath Raghavan: Merging computing with ecological principles, Dr. Raghavan’s research contemplates how computational systems be designed in harmony with ecological systems, addressing challenges e-waste and energy .
+Dr. Barath Raghavan: Merging computing with ecological principles, Dr. Raghavan’s research contemplates how computational systems can be designed in harmony with ecological systems, addressing challenges like e-waste and energy consumption.

 Dr. Jie Liu: As a Principal Researcher at Microsoft Research, Liu’s work has touched upon various aspects of energy-efficient computing, from sensing systems to efficient algorithm designs, advocating for sustainability at both the micro and macro levels.